reuterma24/CASCADE-extensions/CSharpTool/README.md

 The parameter projectDir is expected to point to the project root file (top-level directory, not the .sln file).
 The parameter contextFilePath has to point to an context file that contains a single sample (called entry.json in CASCADE).
 The parameters codeKeyword has to be set to 'new_code' if the method from the context file should be injected.
 Otherwise set to 'code'.
-The parameters testKeyword has to be set to 'new_test' if the method from the context file should be injected.
+The parameters testKeyword has to be set to 'new_test' if the test suite from the context file should be injected.
 Otherwise set to 'test'.
 ```bash
 cSharpTool modify <projectDir> <contextFilePath> <codeKeyword> <testKeyword>
 ```
 &nbsp;
 3. **verify**
-Use this command to verify if an C\# file is syntactically correct.
+Use this command to verify if a C\# file is syntactically correct.
 The program will return a verification result of 0 if valid, -1 otherwise.
 The parameter filepath should point to a C\# file.
 ```bash
 cSharpTool verify <filepath>